About me

 Welcome !

-Previously, I was a post-doctoral researcher at the Instituto Superior Técnico in Lisbon, contributing to the NeurAugVR project led by Patrícia Figueiredo.
-This project aimed to advance brain-computer interface (BCI) rehabilitation by combining cutting-edge neuroimaging techniques (EEG, fMRI) with virtual reality (VR) biofeedback.
-Our goal was to develop more accessible and effective neurorehabilitation solutions, particularly for stroke recovery.
+Previously, I was a postdoctoral researcher at Instituto Superior Técnico (Lisbon), contributing to the NeurAugVR project led by Patrícia Figueiredo.
+The project aimed to advance neurorehabilitation brain–computer interfaces by combining EEG/fMRI with virtual-reality biofeedback, with a focus on developing more accessible and effective solutions for stroke recovery.

 Research Interests